HealingNovember 17, 2024 · 6 min read

 After most difficult experiences, people know intuitively how to ask for support.
 After gaslighting, two things complicate this.

 You may not trust your own account.
-If the gaslighting worked — if you've absorbed the message that your perceptions are unreliable — you may hesitate to share your experience with others for fear of being told you're overreacting again.
-The doubt that was installed in the relationship can prevent you from seeking the very support that would counter it.
+If the gaslighting worked, if you've absorbed the message that your perceptions are unreliable, you may hesitate to share for fear of being told you're overreacting again.
+The doubt installed in the relationship can block the very support that would counter it.

 Your network may have been compromised.
-A consistent feature of sustained gaslighting is social isolation — either through the other person's active effort to limit your connections or through the energy depletion that makes maintaining relationships feel impossible.
-You may find yourself with fewer close relationships than you had before.
+Sustained gaslighting often isolates you, through the other person's effort to limit your connections or through exhaustion that makes maintaining relationships feel impossible.
+You may have fewer close relationships than before.

 These aren't permanent conditions.
-But they're real ones to acknowledge before mapping out a support strategy.
+But they're real ones to acknowledge before you map out a support strategy.
+Naming them keeps you from blaming yourself for finding support harder than it "should" be.

 The Inner Circle: Who Should Be in It